Chronovyan/4everCode/docs/chronolog_entries/2023-11-07-user-definable-type-system.md

 Types can be declared as "temporal," which means that changes to their instances are automatically tracked across cycles.
 This enables:

- Retrieving the complete history of an instance
+- Retrieving the complete history of an instance
 - Accessing the state of an instance at a specific cycle
 - Analyzing how instances change over time

 ### Integration with Existing Systems

-The user type system integrates with several existing Chronovyan systems *TemporalRuntime**: For cycle tracking and resource management
+The user type system integrates with several existing Chronovyan systems:

+- **TemporalRuntime**: For cycle tracking and resource management
 - **Interpreter**: For exposing native functions to the scripting language
 - **ErrorHandler**: For reporting errors during type definition and usage
 - **CustomTypeSystem**: The user type system complements the existing type system